ACT® Registration – Test Dates & Cost for 2025

 Educational Eligibility Criteria No particular academic criteria

-ID Proof Official Government-issued ID card or your current school ID
+ID Proof Official government-issued ID card or your current school ID

 ACT Test Centers

-Students who are taking the ACT in the U.S. can visit the ACT Test Center page to find their nearby testing locations by following these steps:
+Students who are taking the ACT in the U.S. can visit the ACT Test Center page to find nearby testing locations by following these steps:

-• Select your State from the drop-down menu.
-Selecting your city name and test center is optional
+• Select your state from the drop-down menu.
+Selecting your city name and test center is optional.

-• Click “Search”, once all the details are filled
+• Click “Search” once all the details are filled.

 The list of test centers in your state will appear.
 You can choose your preferred test center according to your test date.

-Frequently Answered Questions (FAQs)
+Frequently Asked Questions (FAQs)

 No, the registration fee or any other optional fee is not refundable.
 However, if you paid for your score reports to be sent to your 5th and 6th college choices and did not take the test, you will get a refund after making a written request.

-No, the ACT test fee is not tax deductible.
+No, the ACT test fee is not tax-deductible.

 Read More About the ACT Test